jepler/anagram/README.md

  1. Copy anamodule.so, the binary dictionary, anagram.js and webapp.py to
  your webspace (or put anamodule.so on your PYTHONPATH)

+ 1. Optionally, edit webapp.py to use your own copy of jquery instead of the one from the code.jquery.com cdn

  1. Set up .htaccess, e.g.,

         AddHandler fcgid-script .fcgi